Black Jockey Hall of Famer Isaac Burns Murphy

 Black Jockey Hall of Famer Reinterred

 Frank Borries Jr., who worked at the University of Kentucky in the 1960s, went out to look for Isaac Murphy’s grave one day.
 He discovered it was no longer marked.
-Borries spent three years working to identify which plot held Murphy, and once he did so, he worked out reburial.
-In 1967 Isaac Murphy was re-interred at the burial site of the famous race horse, Man o’ War.
+For the next three years, Borries worked to identify which plot held Murphy, and once he did so, he worked out reburial.
+Isaac Murphy was re-interred in 1967 at the burial site of the famous race horse, Man o’ War.

 Since 1995 the National Turf Writers Association has remembered Murphy by presenting the Isaac Murphy Award to the North American jockey with the highest winning percentage for the year.